Broccoli Cheddar Pastelitos

 PS...
 I tweaked the recipe to cut some fat and calories!! #winning

 1 clove garlic minced or grated

 1 (14 ounce) can coconut milk or 1 1/2 cups milk

 4 cups fresh or frozen broccoli florets

-1-2 cups vegetable broth plus 2 cups water to thin to t
+1-2 cups vegetable broth plus 2 cups water to thin it out a little

 1/2 teaspoon nutmeg

 2-3 cups shredded sharp cheddar cheese plus more for topping